po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!

-* Use the prompts and talking points below to review the following key (🔑) points:
+* Use the prompts and talking points (🔑) below to review the following key points:

+  * ✔️ Backticks vs. quotation marks

+  * ✔️ `${}` syntax

+  * ✔️ Template literals vs. string concatenation

+* Open `10-Stu_Template_Literals/Solved/index.js` in your IDE and explain the following:

-  * ✔️ Template strings are much easier to read than traditional string concatenation
+  * 🔑  Template strings are much easier to read than traditional string concatenation.

-  * ✔️ Dealing with spacing is a lot easier using template literals
+  * 🔑  Dealing with spacing is a lot easier using template literals.

-  * ✔️ Don't forget to use backticks instead of quotes.
+  * 🔑  Don't forget to use backticks instead of quotes.
 This is a very easy mistake to make.

-* Open [Stu-Template-Literals/Solved](../../../../01-Class-Content/09-NodeJS/01-Activities/10-Stu_Template_Literals/Solved/index.js) in your IDE and explain the following:

-  * Here we create a template string that will eventually be injected into the DOM
+  * In the following example, we create a template string that will eventually be injected into the DOM:

   ```js
     const music = {